WWI2018A/profile-service/README.md

         -> Hello World!
     '/api/v1/profiles/'
         -> GET: list all existing users
-    /api/v1/profiles/:userID'/
+        -> POST: create new User from a JSON given in the body of the request '/api/v1/profiles/uid/:userID'
-        -> GET: search for User by ID given in the URL -> POST: create new User from a JSON given in the body of the request -> PUT: search for User by ID given in the URL and change with a JSON given in the body of the request -> DELETE: search for User by ID given in the URL and delete
+        -> GET: search for User by ID given in the URL -> PUT: search for User by ID given in the URL and change with a JSON given in the body of the request -> DELETE: search for User by ID given in the URL and delete '/api/v1/profiles/name/:name'
+        -> GET: search for User by name given in the URL

 Database:
     MongoDB